pangeo-data/education-material/learningtracks/README.md

 ## Deployment Engineer: You want to build and manage a Pangeo instance

-So you are going to be a DevOps engineer for a running Pangeo instance...
+So you are going to be a DevOps engineer building and operating a Pangeo instance...

 * Zero2Pangeo on Kubernetes Part 1: Basics
 * Zero2Pangeo on Kubernetes Part 2: Expansion options, considerations, pointers
 * Resource management considerations including cost

+Probably need to add something in here about binder to the expansion options.

 ## Research Team Lead: You want to lead your group in using a Pangeo instance for your research